Best Books From 2017

 Book Summary

 Sara was the head housekeeper at a posh London hotel in 1884.
 Based on her background, this is more than she ever expected and the highest station she could rise to in life.
-But then she meets American Theodore Camden.
+But then she meets an American visitor, Theodore Camden.
 He is building the most luxurious residential building in New York, The Dakota, and invites her to come to manage the property.
 The job brings her to highs and lows she never could have expected.

-Sara’s story is told in conjunction with a 1985 storyline of Bailey Camden, who is returning from rehab and gets the opportunity to start fresh with a job overseeing a renovation of an apartment in The Dakota.
+Sara’s story is told in conjunction with a 1985 storyline of Bailey Camden, who is returning from rehab and gets the opportunity to start fresh with a job overseeing the renovation of an apartment in The Dakota.

 The novel goes back and forth between these perspectives, weaving together a story of love, betrayal, and the quest for success within one of NYC’s most famous residences.

-This book is perfect for fans of dual-timeline historical fiction novels.
 The Dakota is still standing, and it’s located at the corner of Central Park West and 72nd Street, directly across the street from Central Park.
 It was once home to John Lennon, who was murdered right outside the building gates in 1980, and it remains home to Yoko Ono.
 This building, dubbed New York’s most famous apartment building by Architectural Digest, has also been home to many other celebrities over the years.

 Radium Girls book cover